-A good practice for all business owners is to sit down with their CPA every fall to do tax planning to identify expected liabilities and strategies to minimize the tax burden.
+A good practice for all business owners and real estate agents that have tampa houses for sale is to sit down with their CPA every fall to do tax planning to identify expected liabilities and strategies to minimize the tax burden.
 This year it is more important than ever to stay on top of tax issues given the dynamic economic and tax environment.
 The last thing you want are tax surprises that could land you in the red.
 Plus, most small business tax issues need to be reviewed in an integrated fashion along with the personal tax situations of the principal owners.

 Specific issues to address with your CPA, if you have not already done so, include: